-We rank vendors based on rigorous testing and research, but also take into account your feedback and our commercial agreements with providers.
-This page contains affiliate links.
+We review vendors based on rigorous testing and research, and also take into account your feedback and our affiliate commission with providers.
+Some providers are owned by our parent company.

 Advertising Disclosure

 Wizcase was established in 2018 as an independent site reviewing VPN services and covering privacy-related stories.
-Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost and Private Internet Access which may be ranked and reviewed on this website.
+Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost, Intego and Private Internet Access which may be ranked and reviewed on this website.
 The reviews published on Wizcase are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize the independent, professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings and reviews we publish may also take into consideration the common ownership mentioned above, and affiliate commissions we earn for purchases through links on our website.
 We do not review all VPN providers and information is believed to be accurate as of the date of each article.

 What's my ip address?